vsajip/kscript/README.md

 println("Hello from Kotlin with 5g of heap memory running in server mode!")
 ```

+Note: Similar to the runtime you can also tweak the compile step by providing `//COMPILER_OPTS`.

 ### Ease prototyping with `//INCLUDE`

 `kscript` supports an `//INLCUDE` directive to directly include other source files without prior compilation.
 Absolute and relative paths, as well as URLs are supported.
 Example: